This 3-day Ubud itinerary covers all the best things to do in Ubud in 3 days and includes advice on where to eat, stay, and more!

 Tanggal Merah Guesthouse

-Located in a quiet spot, about a 10 minutes’ walk from Ubud center, Tanggal Merah Guesthouse is owned by the friendliest host!
+Located in a quiet spot, about a 10 minutes’ walk from Ubud center, Tanggal Merah Guesthouse is one of the best places to stay in Ubud!

 Best places to eat in Ubud

 As one of my favorite places to eat in Ubud, Warung Citta Ovest serves the cheapest and most delicious Balinese-style pizza and pasta dishes.
 The restaurant is quite small and can get busy during the evening, so you need to go early to get a seat.

 Looking for smoothie bowls that are just as Insta-worthy as they are delicious?
 Acai Queen is the place for you!
 Prices start from IDR 65k (US$ 4.65) for a small bowl and IDR 95k (US$ 6.80) for a bigger one.